UseKeyp/oauth2-server-redwood/README.md

 ## Usage

-This repo is the source and test-application for `@keyp/oauth2-server`.
-It is used by importing it into a function in the `keyp-app`.
+This is the source and test-app for `@keyp/oauth2-server`.
+The published package is used in production over in `keyp-app`.

 ```bash
 yarn start